allertbijleveld/tools4watlas/README.md

 small birds in the Dutch Wadden Sea](https://doi.org/10.1186/s40317-022-00307-w).

-Visit <https://www.nioz.nl/watlas> to follow the tracked birds in real time.
+Visit <https://www.nioz.nl/watlas> to follow tracked birds in real time.

 The package `tools4watlas` builds on the package [`atlastools`](https://github.com/pratikunterwegs/atlastools).
 A